braice/MuMuDVB/doc/README.txt

 Now, it's a standalone project.

-MuMuDVB is a program that redistributes streams from DVB (Digital Television) on a network using multicasting or HTTP unicast.
+MuMuDVB is a program that redistributes streams from DVB (Digital Television) on a network (also called IPTV) using multicasting or HTTP unicast.
 It can multicast a whole DVB transponder by assigning each channel a different multicast IP.